ganeti/ganeti/man/gnt-instance.rst

 please refer to the instance allocator documentation.

 The ``-t (--disk-template)`` options specifies the disk layout type for the instance.
-The available choices are:
+If no disk template is specified, the default disk template is used.
+The default disk template is the first in the list of enabled disk templates, which can be adjusted cluster-wide with ``gnt-cluster modify``.
+The available choices for disk templates are:

 diskless
     This creates an instance with no disks.
 Its useful for testing only